Why Your Business Needs a Guest WiFi Network

 To combat some of these issues, you can create a Guest Network that has limited bandwidth, which can help you limit the impact to the rest of your network.

 Creating a guest network is typically extremely easy if you have a modern wireless access point.
-Often it’s just a checkmark and a couple questions asking what you want the network to be called and the password to be.
+It’s just a checkmark and a couple questions asking you to name the network and set a password.

 Make sure all of your employees are using the guest network for their personal devices, and your network will thank you for it!